Dual Purpose Landscaping Tools: Small Extra Dimensions in AdS/CFT: Further Directions

 \subsection{Potential Generalizations and Cosmological Holography}

 Another way to obtain a hierarchy of scales is to use 7-branes to fully cancel the curvature potential energy.
 This removes the original negative term in the potential entirely.
 In order to stabilize moduli, it is crucial to have sufficiently strong negative terms in the potential \cite{Landscapereviews}\ since all sources of potential energy dilute at large radius and weak coupling.
 Negative terms can arise from orientifolds for example.
 It would be interesting to construct examples of this kind.

 If this method also works, it suggests a method for generalizing to obtain de Sitter constructions.
 This would proceed by slightly {\it over}-canceling the curvature energy, rather than under-canceling it, and obtaining the negative term from orientifolds.
-Let us explore this possibility further.

-For example, in the $d=5$ case, a contribution to the potential energy (\ref{stabmech}) from O5-planes at a point on the base ${\cal B}$ would generalize it to \beq \sim M_5^5 (R_f R^4)^{-2/3} \left(\frac{R_f^2}{ R^4}-\frac{\epsilon}{ R^2}-\frac{1}{R^4}+\frac{N_c^2}{R^8 R_f^2}\right) \eeq Full cancellation of the curvature potential energy would correspond to $\epsilon=0$, leading to an $AdS_5\times Small$ solution with the radii in string units scaling like $R_{AdS}\sim R^2\sim N_c$, $R_f\sim 1 $.
-Implementing this requires addressing potential instabilities arising from the combination of O5-planes and (p,q) 7-branes.

-Over-cancellation of the curvature potential corresponds to $\epsilon<0$ in (\ref{stabmechOfive}), leading to a $dS_5$ minimum of this potential.
-Let us briefly explore how our full brane construction described in section \ref{subsec:braneconstruction}\ would generalize to this case.
-The D-term becomes \beq \left(-r+|w_0||\phi_0|^2+\sum_jw_j|\phi_j|^2 - |z|^2\sum_j (w_j+|w_0|) \right)^2 \eeq where we have included an FI parameter $r$ and have changed the sign of the $\phi_0$ charge relative to the AdS case to reflect the fact that $\epsilon<0$.
-The charges here have been chosen so that their sum cancels, so that the target space is a Calabi-Yau fourfold.
-A key difference between the AdS and dS cases now seems clear: in the latter case, the brane construction is compact, so gravity will not decouple.
-It is intriguing that in recent approaches such as \cite{dSbs}\ to a holographic formulation of (non-perturbatively decaying) $dS_d$ vacua, gravity also does not decouple.
-It will be interesting to pursue our methods in this case.
+In this case, it would be very interesting to explore how the brane construction changes as we build up from AdS/CFT in such a way that the gravity side becomes a metastable de Sitter solution.
+For further development of this idea see Ref.~\cite{Dong:2010pm}.